-- Coordinators should visit off-site testing locations to confirm that all desks and tables have been set up in compliance with the seating requirements.
+- AP coordinators should visit off-site testing locations to confirm that all desks and tables have been set up in compliance with the seating requirements.

-- Coordinators should order enough CDs for all testing.
+- AP coordinators should order enough CDs for all testing rooms.

 - Take steps to ensure the testing experience for students is not disrupted or negatively impacted by their environment.
 If this is not possible for a given location, consider a different one.

 - The exams must be transported to the off-site location on the day the exam is to be administered.
 They must be returned to locked storage at the school, not the off-site location, that same day.